Terms and Conditions of Supply (August 2020)

 The English courts will have exclusive jurisdiction over any claim arising from, or related to, a visit to our site.

-RTITB and the RTITB logo are trade marks of CAPITB Limited T/A RTITB
+RTITB and the RTITB logo are trade marks of RTITB Limited

 Trade Mark No.

 UK00002614852 RTITB SETTING THE STANDARDRTITB SETTING THE STANDARD logo1

 UK00002615126 RTITB ACCREDITED SETTING THE STANDARDRTITB ACCREDITED SETTING THE STANDARD

 UK00002615195 RTITB ASSIST

 UK00002615196 RTITB MASTER DRIVER CPC CONSORTIUMRTITB MASTER DRIVER CPC CONSORTIUM